 The sanctuary was founded by Alexandra Bastedo over thirty years ago and she led the Trustees until her death in January 2014.
 Her first rescue was a donkey and since then the sanctuary has become home to unwanted donkeys, ponies, horses, sheep, goats, cats, pigs and birds.

-We often visit schools, nursing homes and other organisations to talk about animal welfare and the work at the sanctuary and are happy to accept visits from schools and other groups to teach children and young adults about the importance of properly caring for animals.
+We visit schools, nursing homes and other organisations to talk about animal welfare and the work at the sanctuary and are happy to accept visits from schools and other groups to teach children and young adults about the importance of properly caring for animals.
 We also provide practical tuition and hands-on experience for students undertaking animal care courses.

 The sanctuary has no secure funding and is entirely reliant on donations from the public to enable the care of the animals.
-We hold several fundraising events throughout the year such as coffee mornings, quiz nights, sponsored challenges and larger events such as our Open day in the summer giving people a chance to come and meet the animals.
+We hold regular events to raise much needed funds and are supported through our animal sponsors and Champions with regular donations.

 The trustees will ensure the legacy of animal care and protection, left to us by Alexandra and will continue to grow into the future in accordance with her wishes.